shakfu/pd-chuck/README.md

     └── chugins
 ```

-Start with the `chuck~.maxhelp` file in the `help` folder for an overview of the external's features.
-The `media` folder also has a [pdf cheatsheet](https://github.com/shakfu/chuck-max/blob/main/media/chuck-max-cheatsheat.pdf) of available `chuck~` methods.
+Start with the `help-chuck.pd` file in the `chuck_tilde` folder for an overview of the external's features.

-The `examples` directory contains all chuck examples from the chuck repo, and some additional folders: `chugins` containing chugin binaries, `fauck`, containing `faust.chug` examples, `faust`, containing the faust stdlib, `max` chuck files which are used by the max patchers, and `test`, chuck files used by max patcher test files.

-In the `patchers` section, there are quite a few patchers demonstrating one feature or other in the `tests` folder, and the `contrib` folder contains excellents advanced examples of uses by `chuck-max` contributors.
+The `examples` directory in the same folder contains all chuck examples from the chuck repo, and some additional folders: `chugins` containing chugin binaries, `fauck`, containing `faust.chug` examples, `faust`, containing the faust stdlib, `pd` chuck files which are used by pd patches.
+There are also quite a few patches demonstrating one feature or other in the `tests` folder,

 ## Overview